carpentries-incubator/twitter-with-twarc/README.md

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

+A Data Carpentry style 5 hour workshop on harvesting and analyzing Twitter data using the public API and Documenting the Now's Twarc package.

 An initial run of this lesson was taught at UCSB in May 2022.

 A member of the [Carpentries Curriculum Team](https://carpentries.org/team/)